Matthew McConaughey teases future presidential run

-SAN FRANCISCO (KXAN) — One of Austin’s most famous residents is again hinting at a future political career.
-Matthew McConaughey talked about his presidential aspirations at a conference in San Francisco earlier this week, SFGATE reported.
+SAN FRANCISCO (KXAN) — Actor Matthew McConaughey is again hinting at a future political career.
+The Oscar-winner talked about his presidential aspirations at a conference in San Francisco earlier this week, SFGATE reported.

 McConaughey was a featured speaker at Dreamforce, an annual tech conference by Salesforce.
 SFGATE wrote that the actor spoke to Salesforce co-CEO Marc Benioff while there, and though McConaughey didn’t make any specifications on the possibility of running for president, he did say he’d consider it in the future and he’d “be arrogant not to.”